Dean's Completion Fellowship/PGRA Program

 Overview and Goals

 This program, which originated from the work and recommendations of the Task Force on the Future of the Graduate School, has two components.
 The first component is the Dean’s Completion Fellowship.
-It will pay the Dissertation Completion Enrollment (DCE) fall-semester tuition fee and provide up to one semester of fellowship funding at the full standard stipend rate to selected sixth-year students in the humanities and social sciences, along with the Dissertation Completion Enrollment (DCE) fee.
-Students selected for the program who finish dissertation work and successfully complete the Final Public Oral (FPO) before the end of the fall semester of the sixth year (that is, before the end of January) will then have the opportunity to be appointed as Postgraduate Research Associates (PGRAs) through the Office of the Dean of the Faculty, through the end of the sixth year (that is, through the end of August).
-For that reason, we are calling this sixth-year-funding initiative the Dean’s Completion Fellowship in the fall semester are given one additional month (January) to complete the FPO and still qualify for the PGRA appointment.
+It pays the Dissertation Completion Enrollment (DCE) tuition fee and provides fellowship funding at the full standard stipend rate to selected sixth-year (or, currently, seventh-year students) in the humanities and social sciences.
+Students selected for the program who finish dissertation work and successfully complete the Final Public Oral (FPO) before the end of the semester in which they hold the fellowship then have the opportunity to be appointed as Postgraduate Research Associates (PGRAs) through the Office of the Dean of the Faculty.
+Given the challenges of scheduling FPOs in the second half of December, students who hold the Dean’s Completion Fellowship in the fall semester are given one additional month (January) to complete the FPO and still qualify for the PGRA appointment.
 (Fellowship continues for them in the month of January to support their possible completion.)
 Students who hold the Fellowship in the spring semester have until the end of May to complete the FPO and qualify for the PGRA appointment.

 Relation to Existing Programs and Policies

 The Dean’s Completion/PGRA Program is intended to provide funding opportunities on top of existing programs and policies, and not to replace or diminish those existing programs or policies.
 Departments that already provide funding to their students in DCE status are not penalized in the allocation of slots they receive for this program.
 Similarly, policies that currently allow students in the humanities and social sciences to bank a year of fellowship funding for use in a sixth year (or, currently, seventh) continue.
 The childbirth and adoption accommodation policy also continues to allow qualifying students to receive fellowship while in DCE status.